stephenajulu/ajulusthoughts2/content/post/5-places-to-spray-a-fragrance-on-for-a-more-powerful-and-long-lasting-effect.md

 There's a hidden technique known as "**Layering**", packing a hair spray makes sure 1 Your hair won't smell and 2 there will be a scented bubble all around you.

-I recommend you use either 3 of these techniques.
-Use all 7 if the scent is mild and not obnoxious.
+I recommend using a maximum of any 3 of these techniques.
 Stop wasting perfume by spraying the air then moving to the sprayed area.
 Do not overapply otherwise you'll come off as obnoxious.
 Don't use more than 1 perfume for the body unless you know what you are doing.
 Stop spraying on clothes otherwise, each perfume you use will compound and confuse.

 I also recommend you try Santa Lucia Fragrance.
 The best fragrance ever made in France.
 "Come Closer - To Conquering - Everyday" by buying their full set of 3 using my 10% off coupon code.
 In addition to saving 10%, if you buy the full set of 3, you save sh.
 15,000 or 150 USD.
 Here's my coupon code: STEPHENAJULU and for a link with the coupon code already applied: [https://santaluciafragrance.com/collections/all/products/set-of-3?ref=kuzqn53jomp-](https://santaluciafragrance.com/collections/all/products/set-of-3?ref=kuzqn53jomp- "https://santaluciafragrance.com/collections/all/products/set-of-3?ref=kuzqn53jomp-")